osxmidi/LinVst/README.md

 Winetricks also has a force flag --force ie winetricks --force vcrun2013

+cabextract needs to be installed (sudo apt-get install cabextract)

 For details about overriding dll's, see the next section (Wine Config).

 ------